This is it! This is the moment where it all starts. With packing the journey begins.

 - for hygiene: shampoo, soap to wash clothes, deodorant, a microfiber towel, tooth brush, tooth paste, sun blocker, ear plugs, comb

-- for medical issues: painkillers, water disinfection tablets
+- for medical issues: bandaids and first aid kit, painkillers, water disinfection tablets

 - for cooking: small stove, gas, 1-2 pots, pan, plate, spork, good knife, cup